Cloud-SPAN/nerc-metagenomics05-binning/_episodes/01-binning.md

 ~~~
 {: .output}

+Note these output files have the file extensions of `.fa` - this is exactly the same format as a `.fasta` file it is just a shortened version of the extension.
+See the wikipedia page on [FASTA format - file](https://en.wikipedia.org/wiki/FASTA_format#FASTA_file) for some other examples of file extensions.

 We can then run seqkit stats on all 6 of these bins to see how they compare.